UWB-Biocomputing/Graphitti/docs/Developer/GHPages.md

 - Make sure to have a way to preview the markdown files you are making changes to
     - VSCode has some markdown preview enhancements provided as extensions
     - There should also be a built in preview functionality in the upper right hand corner of your VSCode window
+- VSCode has a plantUML plug-in to help view plantUML files as images